+COMMONWEALTH REGISTER VOLUME 23 NUMBER 05 May 24, 2001 PAGE 17865 ----------------------- ------------------ ----------- -------------- ------------

 - (4) Bid Solicitation Accuracy.
 The bid solicitation shall accurately reflect the Government requirement.
 It shall adequately state what is to be done or what is to be delivered to the Government in order to allow bidders to properly respond and evaluations to be made on a uniform basis.
 Exact quantities shall be stated in the statement of deliverables, unless use of a requirements contract is justified under Section 3-403. - (5) Publication.
 The P&S Director shall publicize all invitation for bids in order to increase competition and broaden industry participation.
-The bidding time (i.e., the time between issuance of the solicitation to the public and opening of bids) shall be prescribed as follows: - (a) Minimum Bidding Time.
+The bidding time (i.e., the time between issuance of the solicitation to the public and opening of bids) shall be prescribed as follows:

+(a) Minimum Bidding Time.
 A bidding period of at least 30 calendar days shall be provided unless the P&S Director determines that a shorter time is reasonable and necessary.
 Such shorter bidding period must afford potential bidders a reasonable opportunity to respond considering the circumstances of the individual acquisition, such as the complexity, and urgency.
-The bidding period, however, shall never be less than fourteen calendar days. - (b) Extended Bidding Period.
+The bidding period, however, shall never be less than fourteen calendar days.

+(b) Extended Bidding Period.
 Because of limited bidding time in certain cases, potential sources may be precluded from bidding and others may be forced to include contingencies that, with additional time, could be eliminated.
+To avoid unduly restricting competition or paying higher-than-necessary prices, the P&S Director may increase the 30-day bidding period by not more than 60 additional calendar days, considering such factors as: (1) degree of urgency; (2) complexity of requirements; (3) anticipated extent of subcontracting; (4) geographic distribution of bidders; and (5) normal transmittal time for invitations and bids.

+(6) Public Notice.
+The P&S Director shall advertise the invitation for bids in a newspaper of general circulation in the Commonwealth at least once in each week from the time the solicitation is issued, including the week when the bidding period expires.

+COMMONWEALTH REGISTER -------------- ----------

-To avoid unduly restricting competition or paying higher-than-necessary prices, the P&S Director may increase the 30-day bidding period by not more than 60 additional calendar days, considering such factors as: (1) degree of urgency: (2) complexity of requirements: (3) anticipated extent of subcontracting: (4) geographic distribution of bidders: and (5) normal transmittal time for invitations and bids. - (6) Public Notice.
-The P&S Director shall advertise the invitation for bids in a newspaper of general circulation in the Commonwealth at least once in each week from the time the solicitation is issued including the week when the bidding period expires. - (a) Before advertising the invitation for bids, the official with expenditure authority shall certify in writing to the P&S Director whether there is adequate local competition for the solicited goods or services based on past experience, or if necessary, based on a survey of available local vendors.
-If there is adequate local competition (i.e., evidence of fair and reasonable pricing and equivalency of goods and services among local vendors in comparison with other vendors in the Western Pacific Region), the advertisement shall be made only within the Commonwealth.
+(a) Before advertising the invitation for bids, the official with expenditure authority shall certify in writing to the P&S Director whether there is adequate local competition for the solicited goods or services based on past experience, or if necessary, based on a survey of available local vendors.
+If there is adequate local competition (i.e., evidence of two or more vendors preliminarily determined to be responsible bidders or offerors, the advertisement shall be made only within the Commonwealth.
 The P&S Director may choose to have a separate solicitation package for bid details which cannot be practically stated within the advertisement; in such case, the advertisements shall state that solicitation package(s) are available at the particular agency.
 For solicitations amounting to \$25,000 and above, the advertisement shall be printed in a separate box and shall appear prominently among other advertisements.